Christine-Pinto/nightwatch-boilerplate/README.md

 Original Framework is from https://github.com/nightwatchjs/nightwatch and also from https://github.com/mucsi96/nightwatch-cucumber

-I  created a Boilerplate for nightwatch to use with and also without cucumber
+I  created a Boilerplate for nightwatch to use with and also without nightwatch-cucumber.

 ## Install Nightwatch Boilerplate

-First you need to install Node.js (https://nodejs.org/en/)
+First you need to install Node.js (https://nodejs.org/en/) and Java.

 Then...
 ```sh